 Calgary Humane Society endeavours to ensure that all animals, having met the criteria of the Calgary Humane Society Adoptability Guidelines, are placed in loving, caring, stable and lifelong homes suited to the animal.
 It is of the utmost concern to CHS that the physical, emotional and behavioral needs of the animal are met in their new homes.

 Since the animals do not have the ability to choose their owners, we must act in their best interests.
 CHS or its representatives assist adopters with the selection of a companion animal suitable to their lifestyle.
-All potential adopters must complete a formal matching process (“Lifestyle Survey”), which also gives CHS an opportunity to educate potential adopters on responsible pet ownership.
+All potential adopters must complete an online Adoption Appointment, which gives CHS an opportunity to educate potential adopters on responsible pet ownership.
 All adopters must sign the Animal Adoption Contract and abide by the conditions therein.
 Calgary Humane Society reserves the right to refuse an adoption.

 - All healthy dogs, cats or rabbits will be sterilized, tattooed and/or micro-chipped before leaving Calgary Humane Society unless otherwise directed by a veterinarian.

 - CHS does not encourage animals to be adopted as surprise gifts.

 - Potential adopters must be at least 18 years of age.